ecmel/vscode-html-css/README.md

 }
 ```

-and if you are using Bootstrap CDN with additional plain `css`:
+or if you are using Bootstrap CDN with additional plain `css`:

 ```json
 {